eal024/Econometrics/README.md

 # Econometrics

-This repo is my collection econometric theory and example.
+This repo is my collection of scrips of econometical examples (and illustration of theory)

 ## The folder Seminar
 The folder named Semiar are exercises and example from the course ECON 4137- Applied Micro Econometrics, at the University of Oslo (spring 2020).